Olly Murs: 2011: In Case You Didn't Know

 In September 2011, Murs announced via Twitter that his second album would be entitled In Case You Didn't Know, taken from a song of the same name which appears on the album.
 On 14 October 2011, Murs released the audio of "Dance with Me Tonight", the album's second single, via his YouTube Channel.
 The track was released on 21 November 2011, again peaking at No. 1 on the UK Singles Chart.
 The album, In Case You Didn't Know was released a week later on 28 November 2011.
 The album peaked at number one on the UK Albums Chart, two on the Irish Charts, and in the top ten in Germany, Switzerland and Poland.
 Murs confirmed via his Twitter account in February 2012 that the album's third single would be "Oh My Goodness", and that it would be released on 2 April.
 It peaked at No. 13 on the UK Singles Chart.
 The single was his second release in Europe after "Heart Skips a Beat", released on 10 August, and has so far peaked in the top 40 in Germany and Austria.

+On 5 and 6 December 2011, Murs supported Gary Barlow at Barlow's Concerts at the Royal Albert Hall, where they performed together on the Take That hit "Shine".

+On 19 April 2012, a three-part documentary trailing Murs throughout his UK Arena Tour, entitled Olly: Life on Murs, premiered on ITV2.
+It drew over half a million viewers.